rabidsheep/4351-webapp/README.md

 ### TODO
 - [ ] date & time picker
     - [ ] system for determining high traffic days
-    - [ ] holidays
+        - holidays
-    - [ ] day already has a high amount of reservations, etc
+        - otherwise, day already has a high amount of reservations, etc
+    - [ ] notice of $10 hold fee for high traffic days
+- [ ] input/form validation
+- [ ] guest vs logged in check
 - [ ] prompt asking guest if they want to register
     - [ ] api call for quick registration
-- [ ] input/form validation
-- [ ] guest vs logged in check
-- [ ] notice of $10 hold fee for high traffic days